 - An explanation of how the final product will be publicly available.
 For example, will it be screened in theaters, will it be aired to television, will it be included in a published book?

 - A current CV, qualifications form, or biosketch, to demonstrate that the qualifications and experience of the Principal Investigator and Co-Investigators match their duties described in the application.

 You should apply at least 4 months (preferably 6 months) prior to the desired start date of your project.

 For filming humpback whales in Hawaii, you must submit your application by July 1st of the prior calendar year.

-To expedite processing of your request, be sure to follow the application instructions (PDF, 16 pages).
-A Word version of the application instructions is also available (DOCX, 16 pages).
+To expedite processing of your request, be sure to follow the application instructions (PDF, 22 pages).
+You can use this Word version of the application instructions as a template (DOCX, 22 pages).
 If we review your application, and the application instructions were not followed, your application will be returned to you.

 You may send your completed application via:

 Permits and Conservation Division

 What Happens After You Submit

 You can expect your application to be processed within 4-6 months.